-6. We request a proposed levels drawing to include levels of the swales and balancing pond based on recommendations made below. - a.
+6. We request a proposed levels drawing to include levels of the swales and balancing pond based on recommendations made below.
+Not addressed, however details may be secured via condition. - a.
 The ground contouring, planting and inlet and outlet design should be carefully considered to maximise the amenity value.
 Proposed headwalls are recommended to have a softer, naturalistic approach such as cladding in Horsham stone and introducing planting, rather than typical concrete headwalls. - b.
 Balancing ponds should blend aesthetically into the surroundings and must not look like steep sided engineered structures.
 We recommend introducing varied depths and shallows, preferably much gentler than the maximum recommended 1:3 slope.
 This will provide greater opportunity for wildlife habitat and planting which has high potential for biodiversity and therefore ecological and amenity benefits.
 7. We recommend moving HB14 and associated drainage outside of the RPA of T40 as much as practicably possible.
 The RPA does not feature on drainage proposals, therefore it is unknown what degree of root disturbance will be incurred as a result.
 As per opportunities set within the DAS, 'Ensure that any proposed built form is suitably offset from the root protection areas of existing trees that are to be retained' and 'The existing site boundary vegetation should be retained... to soften views towards the proposed built form'.
 See suggestion below, indicated in pink.
+Closed, with thanks.